Current Materials Science Engineering Graduate Students

 For additional information

-Director Academic, CEAS - Graduate Studies
+Asst Dir Academic Student Advising, CEAS - Graduate Studies

 Donglu Shi

-Professor, CEAS - Materials Science & Engineering
+Professor (F2), CEAS - Materials Science & Engineering

 493 Rhodes Hall

-Dr. Donglu Shi served as Chair and Graduate Director of Materials Science and Engineering between 2013 and 2023.
+Dr. Donglu Shi served as Chair and Graduate Director of Materials Science and Engineering from 2013 to 2023.
 He is presently the Director of Energy Materials and Nanomedicine Laboratories in the College of Engineering and Applied Science.
 Dr. Shi has conducted research across diverse fields such as nanoscience, energy materials, biomedical engineering, precision medicine, and condensed matter physics.
-His efforts have led to over 300 peer-reiewed journal publications with a Google Scholar h-index of 76.
+His efforts have led to over 300 peer-reiewed journal publications with a Google Scholar h-index of 79.
 Some of his papers have appeared in leading journals like Nature, Nature-Communications, Physical Review Letters, Advanced Materials, and ACS Nano.
-He was a visiting scholar at Centre National de la Recherche Scientifique, Grenoble, France and a Fellow at Fitzwilliam College, University of Cambridge conducting research on high-Tc superconducitng RF resonators for wireless telecommunications.
+He was a visiting scholar at Zurich University of Applied Sciences (ZHAW), Switzerland, Centre National de la Recherche Scientifique, Grenoble, France, and a Fellow at Fitzwilliam College, University of Cambridge conducting research on energy materials and nanomedicine.
 Additionally, Dr. Shi is a Fellow of ASM International and a Graduate College Fellow at the University of Cincinnati.
 He has so far supervised a total of 50 graduate students.

 NSF research programs on energy materials